Find a home

 - Contact us

-We will carry out repairs to your home as quickly as possible but we have to carry out the most urgent repairs first.
+We will carry out repairs to your home as quickly as possible.
+However, we have to carry out the most urgent repairs first.

-If repairs need extra technical or specific advice we will offer you an appointment to carry out an inspection for this.
+If repairs need extra technical or specific advice, we'll offer an appointment to carry out an inspection.

-We aim to complete emergency repairs within 24 hours from the time it is reported to us.
+We aim to complete emergency repairs within 24 hours.
 The timescale can depend on the type of repair needed, but our aim is to complete emergency repairs no later than the day after it’s reported to us.

 Examples of emergencies include: